Industrial and Systems Engineering MS - Curriculum

 Systems Modeling and Optimization

 An introductory course in operations research focusing on modeling and optimization techniques used in solving problems encountered in industrial and service systems.
 Topics include deterministic and stochastic modeling methodologies (e.g., linear and integer programming, Markov chains, and queuing models) in addition to decision analysis and optimization tools.
 These techniques will be applied to application areas such as production systems, supply chains, logistics, scheduling, healthcare, and service systems.
-(This course is restricted to students in the ISEE-MS, ISEE-ME.
-SUSTAIN-MS, SUSTAIN-ME or ENGMGT-ME program.)
+(This course is restricted to students in ISEE-MS, SUSTAIN-MS, ENGMGT-ME, MIE-PHD, or AI-MS programs.)
 Lecture 3 (Fall).

 Design of Experiments